Building a Movie Recommendation System with Machine Learning

 User-based collaborative filtering has several disadvantages:

-1. Fickle User Preferences: User preferences can change over time, leading to initial similarity patterns between users becoming outdated.
-This can result in inaccurate recommendations as users’ tastes evolve.
+1. Fickle User Preferences: User preferences can change over time, making initial similarity patterns between users outdated.
+This can result in inaccurate recommendations as users’ tastes evolve and they start watching new movies.

 2. Large Matrices: As the number of users is typically much larger than the number of items, maintaining large matrices becomes challenging and resource-intensive.
 Regular recomputation is required to keep the data up-to-date.